5 Questions To Help You Get Ahead of a Crisis

 I admit it.
 The fault was entirely my own.
-I had let myself get comfortable and now I was short on time, resources, energy, and just about everything needed to make a successful operation.
-And I could have prevented it.
+I had let myself get comfortable and now I was short on time, resources, energy, and just about everything else needed to make a successful operation.
+I was headed straight for a crisis and I could have prevented it.

 Disaster